-- A. These Design Standards apply to all single-family residential buildings, two-family residential buildings, three-family residential buildings, accessory apartments, and all detached accessory structures newly constructed or reconstructed in the VC or VCP Districts, as well as those that have been substantially altered, repaired, or moved. - B. For the purposes of applicability of these standards, "substantially altered, repaired, or moved" shall mean any one or more of the following: - 1. requires a building permit for construction that affects greater than fifty percent (50%) of the floor area of the existing structure - 2. requires a building permit for exterior renovations which involve structural alterations to the building.
+A. These Design Standards apply to all single-family dwellings, two-family dwellings, multi-family dwellings, multi-family developments, accessory dwelling units, and all detached accessory structures newly constructed or reconstructed in the VC or VCP Districts, as well as those that have been substantially altered, repaired, or moved.

+For the purposes of applicability of these standards, "substantially altered, repaired, or moved" shall mean any one or more of the following:

+- 1. requires a building permit for construction that affects greater than fifty percent (50%) of the floor area of the existing structure - 2. requires a building permit for exterior renovations which involve structural alterations to the building.